 Otherwise, the Monitoring Notification message is sent with appropriate information in accordance with the monitoringType.

 The Monitoring Notification report for LOCATION_REPORTING for current location shall include:

-An HTTP POST method is used
+An HTTP POST method is used.

 URI is set to {notification_uri}.
 The {notification_uri} is configured by the IN-CSE in the Monitoring Event Subscription Request.